talkpython/getting-started-with-pytest-course/README.md

 # Getting started with pytest course

-Course materials and handouts for Getting started with pytest course.
+Course materials and handouts for "Getting started with pytest" course.